-Review your physical sp oace.Consider each of the following to determine if you are e currently following the strategy or if the strate gy is possible for you .
-Each suggestion m nay reduce the risk o of spreading COVID-19.
+Review your physical space.
+Consider each of the following to determine if you are currently following the strategy or if the strategy is possible for you.
+Each suggestion may reduce the risk of spreading COVID-19.

-Appropriate signage is posted (CDC: symptoms, exclusion, 6 foot distancing, mask use, etc.) Common spaces such as lunchrooms for children and staff are eliminated or limited. o Common spaces that must be used are rotated between groups and cleaned/disinfected between uses.
-Large group spaces are divided to prevent mixing between groups of children.
-Directional traffic control: Hallways are one way or individuals are able to maintain 6 feet of distance within hallways.
-Waiting areas (drop off, other areas that may have lines) are marked with 6 foot distances.
-Outdoor space is used by one group at a time or zoned for use.
-Shared outdoor equipment such as balls, hula hoops, and high touch metal and plastic surfaces are cleaned and sanitized between uses.
-Seating is arranged to allow a 6 foot distance between each child.
-Nap mats/cots are spaced 6 feet apart.
-Children sleep head to toe.
-Individual bedding is stored separately.
-Staff should wash hands after handling children's bedding.
-Cleaning of bedding is addressed in "cleaning, sanitizing, disinfecting" section in page 11.
-CDC cleaning and disinfection recommendations are being followed.
-See page 11 for information on cleaning, sanitizing, and disinfecting.
 Toys such as oversized stuffed animals or large plush toys that are not easily cleaned and sanitized are removed from the classroom environment.
 Bucket or place for toys that need to be cleaned and sanitized is available in each classroom, out of reach of children.
 Each child has individual materials such as play dough and crayons that are stored separately.
 Hand sanitizer and cleaning products are stored out of reach of children.
 Trash cans are touchless.
 Ventilation systems operate properly and increase circulation of outdoor air as much as possible.
 Please refer to the resources section on page 17.
 Isolation room or area is away from others but within sight and sound of staff.